DavidLeeMar/lalalime-reviews-module/README.md

 ## Scalability

-This application utilized 4 t2-micro instances on AWS EC2 connected to one instance with PostGreSQL
+This application utilizes 4 t2-micro instances on AWS EC2.
+It can handle up to 1350 requests per second with an average response time of 79ms, and an error rate of .1%.

-to delivered performance of

- database, times
-//show maximum performance
-//show performance with one server
+Four t2-micro instances
 ![](https://i.imgur.com/z2n71EE.png)

+With 1 t2-micro instance, we are only able to achieve 350 requests per second.

+One t2-micro instance
 ![](https://i.imgur.com/sHAqaon.png)

 ## Demos